Image from drobotdean on Freepik

-In this episode of The Structural Engineering Channel podcast, we will provide some tips for students as they prepare to visit structural engineering career fairs.
+In this episode of The Structural Engineering Channel podcast, we will provide some tips for students as they prepare to visit structural engineering career fair.
 We ask that you please share this episode with structural engineering students you know, to help them prepare for what could be, one of the most important points in their careers!

 Here Are 7 Actions That Students Can Take to Prepare for a Structural Engineering Career Fair: